Thomas-Hill/Numerical-Analysis-/MidtermProblem3.md

 int main(){
-    //Lets try this on a simple matrix and vector b. vector <vector <double>> A = {{1,2},{3,4}};
+    //Lets test this on a simple matrix and vector b. vector <vector <double>> A = {{1,2},{3,4}};
     vector <double> b = {1,1};